 - Stakeholder engagement - in particular liaison with super users.

-- Systems administration and maintenance, in conjunction with the Computing Platforms (CP) section of the Technical Support Services division.
+- Systems administration and maintenance, in conjunction with the Enterprise Infrastructure Services division.

 - Operations, performance, and support of application systems in productive use by the University, i.e.